eddiemundo/gtest-cmake-template/README.md

 2. Go into the build directory and type: cmake ..
 3. Open the created solution file in Visual Studio
 4. Build all the projects.
-5. Set the gtest_lib project as the startup project, and Ctrl+F5.
+5. Set the lib_gtest project as the startup project, and Ctrl+F5.

 How it works (on Windows):
 cmake will create a solution file for Visual Studio.
 Inside it will be 3 projects excluding ALL_BUILD and ZERO_CHECK projects.
-These 3 projects are gtest, gtest_lib, and lib.
+These 3 projects are gtest, lib_gtest, and lib.

 1. gtest is the google test library downloaded using SVN
 2. lib_gtest is a gtest test that tests the single function exposed in lib